Dismissed Students: Requests for Readmission require a workshop AND a meeting with a counselor.

 “Academic Probation” occurs when a student has enrolled in a minimum of 12 units at MJC and his or her cumulative grade point average falls below 2.0.
 If a student’s cumulative GPA remains below 2.0 for three consecutive semesters, the student’s standing will be “Academic Dismissal.”
 The student will be dismissed from MJC for one calendar year.

 - MA2 = Academic Probation, second semester

 Type 2: ”Progress” which is based on the overall percentage of Withdrawal, Incomplete, and No Credit/No Pass marks on your record.

 “Progress Probation” occurs when a student has enrolled in a minimum of 12 units at MJC and the percentage of W's, I’s, NC’s, and NP’s reaches or exceeds 50% of the total attempted units.
 If this percentage remains at 50% or above for three consecutive semesters, the student’s standing will be “Progress Dismissal.”
 The student will be dismissed from MJC for one calendar year.

 Please note: It is possible for a student’s standing to include both Academic and Progress Probation and/or Dismissal at the same time.

 Every semester MJC calculates standings for all students and makes a notation on the transcript.
-For students who are on probation and or dismissed status, a notification will be e-mailed to the student e-mail account shortly after the beginning of each term.
+For students who are on probation and/or dismissed status, a notification will be e-mailed to the student e-mail account shortly after the beginning of each term.
 Below are samples of these notifications.
-The notification will inform students of their academic status as of the end of the previous term.
-The notification will also contain helpful information to assist students in moving off of probation/dismissed status and back into good standing.

 A student who has been dismissed may request reinstatement.
 Readmission may be granted, denied or postponed according to criteria contained in Board Policy & Procedure 4250, Probation, Disqualification & Readmission.